Suboccipital surgery for acoustic neuroma

 Step 5: remove the tumor

 The tumor origin at the vestibular nerve is cut, and attachments to the facial nerve are carefully dissected.
 Damage to the facial nerve may result in facial weakness or paralysis.
-Every effort is made to remove the tumor without damaging hearing, the facial nerve, and vital brainstem functions.
-Throughout tumor removal, an evoked potential monitoring probe is used to stimulate and monitor the nerves and brainstem.
+Every effort is made to remove the tumor without damaging hearing, the facial nerve, or brainstem functions.
+An evoked potential monitoring probe is used to stimulate and monitor the nerves and brainstem.
 A decrease in nerve waveform signals the surgeon to stop dissecting.
 In some cases it may be best to leave remnants of tumor capsule attached to critical structures (Fig. 5 and 6).
 This is called a near-total removal.
 Because these tumors grow slowly, the risk of regrowth is far less than the risk of damaging the nerves.

 Figure 5.
 In large tumors, the bulk of the tumor is hollowed out and cut away.
 The tumor capsule adherent to the delicate facial nerve is not removed.